lomboto05-commits/contentsquare-website-analytics/README.md

 ![Conversion Rate by Funnel Stage](conversion_rate_by_funnel_stage.png)

-The conversion-rate comparison highlights the Cart stage as the main observed point of drop-off.
+The conversion-rate comparison highlights the transition from Product Detail Pages to Cart as the main observed point of drop-off.

 ### Contentsquare Journey Analysis